appveyor/website/NJekyll/site/docs/deployment/github.md

 ### Promoting selected tag to GitHub release

-In this scenario you configure a new "Environment" of GitHub type.
+In this scenario you configure a new "Environment" of GitHub type at https://ci.appveyor.com/environments, then:

 1. Add new tag in local repo.
 2. Push tag to GitHub repo and start a new AppVeyor build.